logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create_external.md

 ### Limitations

-Hopsworks Feature Store does not support time-travel capabilities for on-demand feature groups.
-Moreover, as the data resides on external systems, on-demand feature groups cannot be made available online for low latency serving.
-To make data from an on-demand feature group available online, users need to define an online enabled feature group and hava a job that periodically reads data from the on-demand feature group and writes in the online feature group.
+Hopsworks Feature Store does not support time-travel capabilities for external feature groups.
+Moreover, as the data resides on external systems, external feature groups cannot be made available online for low latency serving.
+To make data from an external feature group available online, users need to define an online enabled feature group and have a job that periodically reads data from the external feature group and writes in the online feature group.

 !!! warning "Python support"

-    Currently the HSFS library does not support calling the read() or show() methods on on-demand feature groups.
-Likewise it is not possibile to call the read() or show() methods on queries containing on-demand feature groups.
-Nevertheless, on-demand feature groups can be used from a Python engine to create training datasets.
+    Currently the HSFS library does not support calling the read() or show() methods on external feature groups.
+Likewise it is not possible to call the read() or show() methods on queries containing external feature groups.
+Nevertheless, external feature groups can be used from a Python engine to create training datasets.

 ### API Reference